elliotfrantz/GPT4-InteractiveTableDesign/ChatGPT-InteractiveSite-model.md

       2a.
 Slides from the right side of the page, covering the entire site

       2b.
-Is to be populated (from a Google Spreadsheet through Google Apps Script) with:
+Is to be populated (from a CSV file) with:

         2b-i.
 The historical figure's name at the top

         2b-ii.
 The historical figure's date of birth (and optionally date of death) in parentheses to the right of their name

         2b-iii.
-An optional YouTube video (in the Google Spreadsheet as a URL) embedded below the name and date(s)
+An optional YouTube video (in the CSV as a URL) embedded below the name and date(s)

         2b-iv.
-An image (in the Google Spreadsheet as a URL) of the historical figure below the name/dates or below the video if included
+An image (in the CSV as a URL) of the historical figure below the name/dates or below the video if included

         2b-v.
 A paragraph of text about the historical figure to the right of their image